Wordy Wednesday 618: Anacrossword 41

 KEVIN’S PUZZLES AT HOME

-(This illustration by Tintinabar is not part of the puzzle.)
+(This illustration by Tintinabar is not part of the puzzle.
+Any resemblance between this Kevin and the one who runs www.kevinspuzzles.com is purely coincidental.)

-Submit your answer to glmathgrant[at]gmail[dot]com for 100 points, and stay tuned next week for Episode 9's hint, and then the week after for all of the solutions.
+Submit your answer to glmathgrant[at]gmail[dot]com for 50 points, and stay tuned next week for Episode 2's hint and Episode 3's puzzle.
 Good luck!

 Here is the answer to this puzzle.
 If you still wish to solve it yourself, please go here for the normal version of the puzzle, or here for the easier version of the puzzle.
 Here's a list of people who solved it: